 (1996; Equal Vision)

 Converge grew a lot in just two years.
 Now, just barely in their twenties, the Salem hardcore band was beginning to broaden their sound and expand into realms well outside of the conventional box in which hardcore neatly fits.
 In some ways, they were growing heavier: The seven-minute epic opener “The Saddest Day” arrives with more force and intensity than anything on their debut album.
 It’s a seething beast of a song, and it’s the first real glimpse of the relentless and precise vision of Converge that would take shape after the turn of the millennium.
 And there’s more where that came from, on the two minute chugger “Forsaken,” and the eerily intense “Shingles,” which is easily one of the best tracks of the bunch.
 But just as I suggested that Halo in a Haystack resembles a screamo album at times, Converge follows that thread to its logical conclusion: On a couple tracks, they actually go sort of emo.
-And, while it doesn’t really fit in with the image of Converge that we recognize and love, it’s at least interesting to hear, and it breaks up the more straightforward blasts.
-“Dead” is, in fact, a pretty stellar track, more in tune with screamo than emo — even sounding a little like At the Drive-In in parts.
+And, while it doesn’t really fit in with the image of Converge that they’ve cultivated in the past 17 years, it’s at least interesting to hear, and it breaks up the more straightforward blasts.
+“Dead” is, in fact, a pretty stellar track, more in tune with screamo than emo—even sounding a little like At the Drive-In in parts.
 But “Farewell Note to This City,” whose title even sounds like an emo song, finds the group doing their best Sunny Day Real Estate impression.
 Again, not a bad thing, but the, um, clean (?) vocals here don’t work as well as they should.
 Bannon really hones his scream on Petitioning the Empty Sky, but he still doesn’t quite nail the melodic singing.
 Still, I tip my hat for the effort, and though the rough spots are still there, Converge transforms pretty rapidly from a promising band to a really good one.

 Rating: 7.5 out of 10